Updated: December 5, 2016

 - Most cars on Santorini have a standard transmission.
-If you need to rent an automatic book in advance.
+If you need an automatic reserve in advance.

-- If arriving by plane book a car in advance to avoid the long lines for taxis at the airport.
+- If arriving by plane pickup car at the airport to avoid the long lines for a taxi.

-- If arriving by ferry it’s easiest to take a taxi or bus into Fira and then pickup your rental.
+- If arriving by ferry take a taxi or bus into Fira and then pickup your rental car.

-- Take pictures of every ding and scratch on the vehicle (inside and out) before driving away.
+- Take pictures of the vehicle (inside and out) before driving off the lot.

 Q. How do I rent a car on Santorini?